User Management

 Every user has to be part of a user group, it is not possible to assign an individual user to an API or API collection.

-If you want to create a new user group, choose Create new User Group.
+You can assign the user to an already existing user group and click Create.
+If you want to create a new user group, click Create new User Group.

 User Groups